Hach’s Longtime Leadership in Turbidity Measurement

 Since turbidity levels change daily in drinking water sources such as the Great Lakes, regular monitoring allows plant operators to adjust their treatment operations accordingly.

 The U.S. Environmental Protection Agency (EPA) has several standards for water quality based on turbidity measurements.
-Water treatment plant operators are required to calibrate turbidimeters weekly or monthly, depending on the type of equipment in use.
+Water treatment plant operators are required to calibrate turbidity meters weekly or monthly, depending on the type of equipment in use.

-Considering how sophisticated today’s turbidimeters are, the EPA’s calibration standards and NTU requirements may seem overly cautious.
-However, this presence of caution is essential considering that many water treatment plants rely on older equipment that might not be as accurate or efficient.
+Considering how sophisticated today’s turbidity meters are, the EPA’s calibration standards and NTU requirements may seem overly cautious.
+But this presence of caution is essential considering that many water treatment plants rely on older equipment that might not be as accurate or efficient.

 2100Q Portable Turbidimeter